-Backend settings: The cornerstone of building navigation
+Backend settings: The foundation for building navigation

 1. Navigation Category Management